Written by Meredith O'Neil, head pooper scooper and alpaca lover, Springtime Farms

 How long will Snuggly Toes last?

-I used my Snuggly Toes all winter (a long 6 months here) for morning and evening chores.
+I use my Snuggly Toes all winter (a long 6 months here) for morning and evening chores.
 The answer depends a little bit on how often you use them, but planning for one season is reasonable.